openconfig/featureprofiles/feature/security/server_certificates/README.md

    * gRIBI

-Be prepared to load the relevant trust_bundle.pem file for each test Certificate Authority(CA) under test on the DT.
+Be prepared to load the relevant trust_bundle.pem file for each test Certificate Authority(CA) under test on the DUT.
 Each CA has an RSA and ECDSA form, both must be tested.

 ## Tests